Minnesota Ethnic Studies Coalition

-On Monday, November 23rd from 6-7:30pm CST, we will be hosting a panel of teacher/activists from states across the country that have passed or are currently considering some form of Ethnic Studies legislation.
-We will share knowledge, experiences, and ideas for organizing to mandate an Ethnic Studies Approach to education.
-The session will be moderated by Curtis Acosta from the Education for Liberation Network.
+On Monday, November 23rd, 2020, Education for Liberation Minnesota hosted a panel of teacher/activists from states across the country that have passed or are currently considering some form of Ethnic Studies legislation.
+Panelists include Pang Yang (MN), Andrew Gonzales (Austin, TX), Ismael Jimenez (Philadelphia, PA), and Dr. Emily Bautista (Los Angeles, CA).
+The session was moderated by Curtis Acosta from the Education for Liberation Network.

 BIPOC Ethnic Studies Learning Cohort

 Education for Liberation Minnesota is creating a learning community for BIPOC teachers about Ethnic Studies.
 The learning community will be comprised of teachers, youth, community-based organizations and higher education faculty who focus on Ethnic Studies.
 Through a series of workshops, a summer camp, and a statewide conference, we will provide a rigorous framework for BIPOC educators to explore their own racial, ethnic, and cultural identities and to connect with others within and across racial and ethnic groups.
 We will also support them in developing culturally responsive and affirming practices in their classrooms in schools.
 Through this work, Education for Liberation Minnesota aims to equip teachers with tools and strategies to push for changes in their administration, classrooms, and school to make them more affirming spaces for all students and teachers.

 On August 6th, 2020, Education for Liberation Minnesota hosted a virtual kickoff event via Zoom to introduce the Ethnic Studies learning cohort to prospective mentees and mentors.

 To watch the video with the chat messages (which include various links and resources), click here.
 Password: vp1gcQ&y

 Participatory Action Research